 Mauna Loa Observatory (MLO), one of the premier atmospheric monitoring sites in the world, is located on the island of Hawaii at an altitude of 3.4 km.
-MLO is operated by the Global Monitoring Division of the Earth System Reaearch Laboratory (ESRL/GMD) of the National Oceanic and Atmospheric Administration (NOAA).
+MLO is operated by the Global Monitoring Laboratory of the Earth System Reaearch Laboratories (ESRL/GML) of the National Oceanic and Atmospheric Administration (NOAA).
 A large number of measurements are conducted at this site, including carbon dioxide, carbon monoxide, methane, ozone, aerosols, and solar and thermal radiation.
 Clear mornings occur at MLO approximately 60% of the time providing an excellent site for solar radiation measurements, and especially Langley calibrations.
-The GMD series of annual reports provides an excellent summary of the many activities at MLO.
+The GML series of annual reports provides an excellent summary of the many activities at MLO.
 The geographical coordinates of MLO are 19.53 N, 155.58 W, at an altitude of 3.4 km.

 A research-grade scanning ultraviolet (UV) spectroradiometer was installed at MLO in July 1995.
 This instrument was developed and operated by the National Institute for Water and Atmospheric Research (NIWA) at Lauder, New Zealand, and has been included in a number of spectroradiometer intercomparisons.